Updated on January 13, 2019

 Let’s consider support structures for the rest of the part.
 To avoid potential deformations and support failures at the bottom, density of supports on the bottom edges is a bit higher compared to mid-sections.
 At the beginning of 3D printing, cross-sectional area of layers at the bottom will be increasing steadily until it reaches mid-section.
 Due to this reason, layer separation forces from FEP or PDMS at the beginning will also be increasing.
 Thus, we must make sure that there are enough supports for the bottom section to withstand this transition.
 Finally, we place supports for fixers/retainers and other overhangs.
 We do not worry a lot about inner walls ant their supports, because due to correct orientation layer transitions will produce desired geometries quite well.

 To get good results hollowing is an important aspect of SLA/DLP 3D printing.
-However, in this case our button has quite thin walls, there are no thick and risky sections within this object.
+However, in this case our 3D printed button has quite thin walls, there are no thick and risky sections within this object.
 Therefore, we will skip this step for this object.

 Based on our recommendation covered in previous article we have added attachment layer for this part.
 Supports that were used for this steering wheel button have thick and even base.
 Due to this reason, if there was no attachment layer for this part, separation forces from FEP film or PDMS of bottom layers would put huge stress on very first layer that is attached to the build plate of the printer.
 The likelihood of 3D printed object falling from the build plate would be extremely high.
 Attachment layer will help to increase adhesion forces between the base of this button and build plate.